pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

     ![Copy the public and private network IP addresses](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-copy-ip.png)

 2. Configure the security group rules for Amazon RDS.
-In the example in this document, add the public and private IP addresses of the AWS DMS instance to the security group.
+In this example, add the public and private IP addresses of the AWS DMS instance to the security group.

     ![Configure the security group rules](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-rules.png)